Best Brisket Knife – The Ultimate Top 7 List

 Pros

-• Includes wooden sheath
+• Comes with a protective wooden sheath

 Cons